 By now, you have done everything that was required of you - the ball is in the company’s court.
 All you can do is wait until they kick it back.
 If any additional documents are required, you will be contacted directly.
 This is why it is incredibly important to stay up-to-date with your emails during the recruitment process and scan your inbox for new messages regularly.

 The one instance where you should take action during this stage of the hiring process is if it takes too much time.
-If three weeks - or less in cases of smaller companies and startups - have passed and there is still no response, feel free to send a follow-up note.
+If about two weeks - or less, about 1 week, in cases of smaller companies and startups - have passed and there is still no response, feel free to send a follow-up note.
 While writing it, keep in mind advice from Donato, our HR Generalist:

 Many candidates expect an invitation for an interview right after receiving positive feedback about their application.
 While the recruitment process may differ depending on the company and is a rather individual matter, it is common to conduct a screening call before an actual interview takes place.